davisshaver/railyard/README.md

 You may want to run `lando db-import ./private/local/railyard.sql.gz` next.
 This populates the database to simulate a typical Philly Publishing site.

 WordPress will accept requests at any hostname.
 If you would like to change the hostname, simply modify the proxy edge reference in `.lando.yml`.
+You should also change the Lando name to match your app name (usually same as repo name).
+If you have multiple Lando apps running, you may also need to change the external access port for the database.

 **Note:** Offline development with Lando requires configuration via [DNSMasq](https://docs.devwithlando.io/tutorials/offline-dev.html).